contentful-userland/awesome-contentful/README.md

 ![Contentful Logo](logo.png)

-These third-party libraries and SDKs are not official Contentful tools and may be incomplete .
-We are
+These third-party libraries and SDKs are not official Contentful tools and may be incomplete.

 ## SDKs